WallarooLabs/wally/book/python/word-count.md

 Fred needs help.
 ```

 In the case of word count, it doesn't matter what order we count the messages.
 We just want to do it quickly. `to_parallel` is our friend.
-However, if all words starting with the letter "h" were going to be sent along to the same computation after splitting **and** the order they arrived was important than `to_parallel` would not be our friend.
-If the computation that deals with the letter "h" needs to see "Hello" then "how" and then "help", you have to use `to`.
+However, if all words starting with the letter "h" were going to be sent along to the same state computation after splitting **and** the order they arrived was important than `to_parallel` would not be our friend.
+If the state computation that deals with the letter "h" needs to see "Hello" then "how" and then "help", you have to use `to`.
 It will maintain ordering by processing the incoming blocks sequentially rather than in parallel.

 In our current case, counting words, we don't care about the order of the words, so `to_parallel` is fine.